Geometry of Swarm Theory

 Do we really see in straight lines?

 No. We only register the lattice waves that strike the retina.
-Your brain reconstructs the scene as if lines extend outward, but vision is not a probe into the world.
-It is the end-point of a wave that has already traveled through the lattice.
+The brain reconstructs the scene as if lines extend outward, but vision is the end-point of a wave that has already travelled on the membrane.

 If light travels helically, why does it look straight?